 Can grilled bonito be eaten rare?

-What is the difference between northern bonito and common bonito?
+What's the difference between northern bonito and common bonito?

-What goes well with grilled northern bonito?
+What should I serve with grilled northern bonito?

 Conclusion